paulomedeiros95/BlogManagement/README.md

 No need to worry about the database setup.
 If no database is configured in the appsettings, the application will automatically fall back to an in-memory database.

-If I had more than:
+If I had more time:
 AutoMapper,
 CI/CD configs.
 Enviroments configs.